mxber2022/EncodeUniversityHackathon/Arbitrum/AccountAbstraction/Readme.md

 ### frontend

-The `frontend` folder contains the React application to mint the nft.
+The `frontend` folder contains the React application to generate and mint the nft.

 # Installation